If U.S. troops leave Afghanistan, much civilian aid may go too

 "My judgment is no troops, no aid, or almost no aid," James Dobbins, the U.S. envoy for Afghanistan and Pakistan, told Congress this month.
 "The political support for the aid comes from the military presence."

-Last year, the United States and other donors promised to provide Afghanistan $16 billion in aid through 2015, at least half of which must go through Afghan government coffers.
+Last year, the United States and other donors promised to provide Afghanistan $16 billion (9 billion pounds) in aid through 2015, at least half of which must go through Afghan government coffers.
 Afghanistan's government also promised to work toward benchmarks in governance, human rights and fighting corruption.

 Since the Taliban government was ousted in 2001, the United States has already spent at least $88 billion on Afghan aid, not including the much larger bill for combat costs.